How to Make a Simple Hawaiian Loco Moco Recipe at Home

 What is Loco Moco in Hawaii?

-Loco Moco was invented around 1950 in a Hawaiian cafe, in Hilo to be precise.
+Loco Moco was invented around 1950 in a Hawaiian cafe, in Hilo, to be precise.
+It is one of the most popular things to eat in the Big Island!

-A group of teenagers were looking for something delicious to eat for breakfast that was different from an American sandwich and faster than some Asian traditional breakfasts.
+A group of teenagers was looking for something delicious to eat for breakfast that was different from an American sandwich and faster than some traditional Asian breakfasts.

-They thought the concoction was “loco” which means crazy and the rest is history.
-It’s seriously one of the most popular Hawaii food recipes.
+They thought the concoction was “loco,” which means crazy, and the rest is history.
+It’s seriously one of the most popular Hawaii food recipes and a beloved Hawaiian comfort food that has stood the test of time.

 Hawaiian Loco Moco Recipe by top Hawaii blog Hawaii Travel with Kids | traditional hawaiian food | moco loco recipe